dxlnr/playground/README.md

-# Playground for testing different implementations in various languages
+# Playground for Software Concepts